A few days later, Johanna has a breakdown on the training course.

 The first girl being tested, who I immediately like, fails her test by shooting out the machinery to make the constant stream of attackers stop.
 Apparently, they decided her great weakness was an inability to deal with an onslaught.
 I think she'd be the one to decide to take out the transports, or do something equally brilliant, but the army thinks she has solved entirely the wrong problem.
 They're also probably a little bit peeved that she breaks their arena, and costs them a few hours while the other trainees cool their heels in the hall outside.
 Like kids waiting for a test anywhere, they trade horror stories about what will happen to them.
 Katniss sits quietly, probably trying to guess.
 Johanna tosses her pencils at a target she draws on the wall.

 They finally get things working again.
-A boy is expected to get through the course without being distracted by the need to rescue a mechanical civilian girl in a burning building (he manages to both save her and accomplish his mission, which I think should qualify him for a medal, but he ends up failing).
+A boy is expected to get through the course without being distracted by the need to rescue a mechanical civilian girl in a burning building.
+He manages to both save her and accomplish his mission, which I think should qualify him for a medal, but he ends up failing.
 A young woman has to capture a Peacekeeper alive instead of killing him because she's ordered to do so.
 A girl needs to be able to spot dangerous elements in her environment (she fails, missing a waiter in a sidewalk café who has a gun under his tray).
-A boy must take initiative and figure out how to get back to his unit when he loses his commander.
+A boy must take initiative and figure out how to get back to his unit when he loses contact with his commander.

 Suddenly, she cocks her head.
 Plutarch turns up the sound.
 Something in the arena is hissing.
 Johanna tenses.
 I identify the sound just before water starts bursting out of every pipe.
 She starts to run, but her commander obviously speaks into her earpiece and orders her to stay.
 Her gun starts twitching around in random directions.
 Her training clothes are soaked through, plastered to her body.
 The street has flooded up to her knees.
 Mechanical Peacekeepers start to rise up, and one of the streetlights blows, throwing out sparks.